OWASP/owasp-mastg/tests-beta/android/MASVS-PRIVACY/MASTG-TEST-0206.md

 ## Steps

 1. Start the device.
 2. Start logging sensitive data from network traffic (@MASTG-TECH-0100).
+For example using @MASTG-TOOL-0097.
 3. Launch and use the app going through the various workflows while inputting sensitive data wherever you can.
 Especially, places where you know that will trigger network traffic.

 ## Observation